Indiana-Crossroads-Of-America/FileEase/README.md

 ## About SharePoint

-This **open-source solution**, built with PHP and NGINX, provides an intuitive GUI for file uploads combined with advanced compliance features.
-When paired with Cloudflare's Proxy Firewall, it ensures robust logging and compliance functionalities, including:
+This **open-source solution**, built with PHP and NGINX, provides an intuitive GUI for file uploads using strictly PHP & HTML combined with a basic NGINX-Service Level Traffic Rewrite for Flagged/Banned Images.
+When paired with Cloudflare's Proxy Firewall, it ensures robust logging functionalities including:

 - Capturing `CF-RealIP` and `CF-RayID` for precise, detailed logs.
 - Designed to be open-source, customizable, and scalable for in-house deployment, with enterprise-level capabilities planned for future development.